sebdurrbach/gepeto/README.md

 You can then preview the result in a pre-processed markdown format, export it as a .md file and open it with the default system application.

-Gepeto was built with Electron and Angular.
+Gepeto was built with Electron and Angular as a personal mini-project.

 ## Configuration